1. Key messages

 - Between 2008 and 2018, the percentage of people aged 65 years and over reporting to suffer from angina pectoris has decreased in the three regions, in both genders, and more in women than in men.

-- In 2017, in both genders, the age-adjusted incidence rate of myocardial infarction was higher in Wallonia, followed by Flanders and Brussels.
+- In 2020, in both genders, the age-adjusted incidence rate of myocardial infarction was higher in the Flemish Region, followed by the Walloon Region and Brussels Capital Region.

-In 2018, 1.3% of the population reported suffering from angina pectoris, a symptom of coronary heart disease.
-This percentage increases with age, going up from 0% in people aged 15-24 to 3.8% in people aged 65 years and over, and to 4.7% in people aged 75 and over.
+In 2018, 1.3% of the population reported suffering from angina pectoris, a symptom of Ischemic heart disease.
+This prevalence increases with age, going from 0% in people aged 15-24 to 3.8% in people aged 65 years and over, and picking to 4.7% in people aged 75 and over.

 Angina pectoris was more commonly reported among men, except in the 25-34 and 55-64 age groups.
-The age-adjusted self-reported prevalence of angina pectoris was higher in men (1.8%) than in women (1%).
+The self-reported prevalence of angina pectoris was higher in men (1.5%) than in women (1.0%).
+The gender difference was more pronounced in people aged 65 and over, in whom the prevalence of angina pectoris was 2.6 times higher in men.

 Source: Health Interview Survey, Sciensano [1]

-In 2018, among people aged 65 and over, the age-adjusted prevalence of angina pectoris was higher in men in all regions, with the most pronounced difference in Brussels.
+In 2018, among people aged 65 and over, the age-adjusted prevalence of angina pectoris was higher in men in all regions, with the most pronounced difference between sexes in the Brussels Capital Region.

 Source: Own calculations based on Health Interview Survey, Sciensano [1]